Chart Color Schemes

 Age

-Middle Swan - Herne Hill's median age exceeds the national pattern
+Middle Swan - Herne Hill's population is slightly older than the national pattern